January 2026:

 -----

-But... *This is an **easy way to see the line routes ON TOP of your own county** CAD map!*
+But... *This is an **easy way to see the line routes ON TOP of your own county** CAD map.**

-From the LCRA's map <https://experience.arcgis.com/experience/ed2f71989d64427d8be2c19c065e1269>, the data for the current proposed routes can be pulled in JSON format with GPS data points by this query <https://services1.arcgis.com/UN4R3TyArTjDlnhb/arcgis/rest/services/Permian_CCN_External_Open_House/FeatureServer/12/query?f=json&cacheHint=true&maxRecordCountFactor=4&resultOffset=0&resultRecordCount=8000&where=1%3D1&orderByFields=OBJECTID%20ASC&outFields=OBJECTID%2Clink_id&outSR=4326&spatialRel=esriSpatialRelIntersects>.
+" From the LCRA's map <https://experience.arcgis.com/experience/ed2f71989d64427d8be2c19c065e1269>, the data for the current proposed routes can be pulled in JSON format with GPS data points by this query <https://services1.arcgis.com/UN4R3TyArTjDlnhb/arcgis/rest/services/Permian_CCN_External_Open_House/FeatureServer/12/query?f=json&cacheHint=true&maxRecordCountFactor=4&resultOffset=0&resultRecordCount=8000&where=1%3D1&orderByFields=OBJECTID%20ASC&outFields=OBJECTID%2Clink_id&outSR=4326&spatialRel=esriSpatialRelIntersects>.

-I have attached the data converted into a KML file that can be uploaded
+I have attached the data converted into a KML file that can be uploaded into the various county GIS to get other mapping features available in

-those.
+those. ''

 (Ed: This is a web page that contains the content, not a downloadable version of the file itself: [[lcra_data_styling.kml]])